rohankadekodi/WineFS/Experiments.md

 sudo ./run_mmap_applications.sh <start-run-id> <num-runs> <result-dir> <aged-image-directory> /dev/pmem0 /mnt/pmem0
 cd ..

-# For example: sudo ./run_mmap_applications.sh 10 3 ../results /mnt/ssd/saurabh/artifact-evaluation/images /dev/pmem0 /mnt/pmem0
+# For example: sudo ./run_mmap_applications.sh 10 3 ../results /home/sdp/images /dev/pmem0 /mnt/pmem0
 (This will run RocksDB and LMDB for all aged file systems for 3 runs (Run ID 10, 11, 12) and the results will be stored in the results/ directory)
 ```

 Note: Please make sure that the 500 GB PM partition is created on /dev/pmem0, and that the directory /mnt/pmem0 exists.
 Also, please keep in mind that RocksDB Run C workload has high variance, all others have low variance.
-For reliable results of Run C, it is advisable to run the RocksDB benchmarks multiple times.
+For statistically accurate results of Run C, it is advisable to get the average of multiple runs.

 For parsing results, use the following scripts:
 ```